Beyond Vizing Chains: Improved Recourse in Dynamic Edge Coloring: Introduction

 The edge coloring problem was also studied intensively in the distributed model, where each node has to compute for its own edges a local coloring that is consistent with the rest of the graph and in particular with its neighbours.
 In this model, one is interested in the number of communication rounds required to achieve a proper coloring.
 See \cite{LowerBoundRecourse2018} for a table that summarizes notable distributed edge coloring algorithms.
 More recent results are due to \cite{SuVuTruncatedVizing2019,Bernshteyn2022SmallRecoloring,MultistepVizing2023,Davies2023DistributedEdgeColoring}.
 While this model is very different from the (offline) centralized model, many breakthrough results in this model guarantee that small augmenting components exist, and thus help improve results in the centralized model.

 Another computation model with some relevance to our discussion is the \emph{online model}.
-In this model the graph is not given in advance, nor its maximum degree $\Delta$, but is revealed incrementally and edges have to be colored irrevocably when they are revealed.
+In this model the graph is not given in advance, but is revealed incrementally and edges have to be colored irrevocably when they are revealed.
 In other words, recoloring is not allowed.
 This study was initiated by \cite{BarNoyOnline1992}.
 See the work of \cite{blikstad2024onlineedgecoloringnearly, FOCS2025ONlineEdgeColoring} for recent results and citations of additional work.

 Our main interest is also to study this problem in an online model but when recoloring is allowed.
-This is sometimes referred to as the \emph{online with recourse} model, where the \emph{recourse} is the number of recolored edges.
+This is sometimes referred to as the \emph{online with recourse} model, where the \emph{recourse} is the number of recolorings an algorithm makes, that is, changes of edge colors following an insertion or a deletion.
 This model is also referred to as the \emph{dynamic edge coloring} model.
 In this model, the graph is fully dynamic, and edges may come and go, while the maximum degree is guaranteed to not exceed $\Delta$ and the number of colors is fixed.
 One may consider two parameters of interest: the recourse and the running time per update, and we focus on studying the recourse.

 Assuming an explicit representation of edge colors, the recourse lower bounds the running time.
 Therefore, understanding the required recourse is interesting since it is an inherent hurdle on the running time if explicit coloring is desired.
 Furthermore, different applications may be more sensitive to recourse than to running time.
 This may happen if color changes require an expensive external action such as expensive accesses to a database, re-scheduling meetings, or a physical update to links~\cite{KMatchings2022,sadeh2024CachingInMatchingsICALP,bMatchingOpticalSwitches2025}.